DhyansProjects/Storm-Kafka-Cluster/README.md

 This is my First Vagrant Project .I've used ansible as provisioner .

 ### How to run
+Download this code to your local machine .. by clicking on the download as zip button on the right .. or git clone the http url you see in the top .

 I have below plugins installed

 Plugin installation command :